rachelbasse/web-take-home-project/README.md

 ## Getting started on your machine

 The first step is to fork this repo.
-After you have forked the repo, clone your forked version (the one on your GitHub) onto your machine.
+After you have forked the repo, clone your forked version down onto your machine.

 Install the repo's dependencies